EbruBaglan/ROS-tuto3/README.md

 Kalman Filter: filtering noisy sensor data. learn the limitation to overcome, and variations.
 Sensor Fusion: in lab. multiple sensor to
 Monte Carlo Localization: uses particle filters to track your robot pose and present many advantages over EKF.
 How particles can tell a robot's pose. using Adaptive Monte Carlo Localization Package...

+## 4.2.1.
+how it came about
+Kalman Filter... localization challenges...why filter need. start with 1D example, move to multi dim example... both in C++... extended kalman filter with additional applications

+4.2.2.
+Kalman filter is an estimation algorithm...pos/vel of a robot or temp. of process...note worthy... uncertainty or noise and give estimate so fast... state prediction and measurement update cycle...
+What does it take as an input, what does it filter out, and what important substance does it let through?
+The graphic below compares a household coffee filter, an engineering low-pass filter, and a Kalman filter. graph.

+4.2.3
+trajectory estimation in apollo introduced it to NASA...trajectory estimation of Apollo program...(Stanley Schmidt) accurate enough and small enough to run on onboard comp

+measurements coming in irregular time intervals

+4.2.4.
+estimate state when measurements are noisy. engineering and economics... feature tracking...

+4.2.5.
+KF- linear
+EKF - nonlinear
+UKF - highly nonlinear (unscented KF)...where EKF may not converge

+4.2.6.
+go for 10m
+bell curve...gaussian...specific to robot and environment...

+4.2.7.
+help us better sense...a few sensor measurements... initial guess...expected uncertainty of a sensor/movement...
+GPS data...accurate to few meters...additional sensors onboard... sensor fusion... uses Kalman filter...

+4.2.8.
+At the basis of the Kalman Filter is the Gaussian distribution, sometimes referred to as a bell curve or normal distribution.
+Recall the rover example - after executing one motion, the rover’s location was represented by a Gaussian.
+It’s exact location was not certain, but the level of uncertainty was bounded.
+It was unlikely that the rover would be more than a few meters away from its target location, and it would be nearly impossible for it to show up at the 50 meter mark.

+Mean and Variance

+A Gaussian is characterized by two parameters - its mean (μ) and its variance (σ²).
+The mean is the most probable occurrence and lies at the centre of the function, and the variance relates to the width of the curve.
+The term unimodal implies a single peak present in the distribution.

+Gaussian distributions are frequently abbreviated as N(x: μ, σ²), and will be referred to in this way throughout the coming lessons.

+That’s right, the Kalman Filter treats all noise as unimodal Gaussian.
+In reality, that’s not the case.
+However, the algorithm is optimal if the noise is Gaussian.
+The term optimal expresses that the algorithm minimizes the mean square error of the estimated parameters.

+4.2.9.
+internal belief... best guess... state(x), measurement(z), control action(u)... yaw...
+3 state variables...
+Kalman filter cycle: initial estimate of state, state prediction, measurement update...

+4.2.10.
+Quizzes

+4.2.11.
+Position + Motion

+4.2.12

 -->